ninabarzh/broomstick/content/posts/eurostack-healthcare.md

 Although the vision is to build one unified European health data space, the current reality is that each country, and often each hospital or clinic, uses its own systems, formats, and protocols.
 This creates significant barriers to interoperability.
 For example, a hospital in the Netherlands may use one format to store electronic health records, while a hospital in Italy uses something entirely different, making it difficult or impossible for devices and systems to communicate.
 As a result, crucial medical data gets stuck in silos, unavailable when it is needed most.

 ### GDPR compliance gymnastics
 The GDPR, while essential for protecting personal privacy, creates a complex legal landscape for health-related IoT systems.
 These devices often collect much more data than they actually need, such as GPS location, activity patterns, or even ambient noise, which violates the GDPR's principle of data minimisation.
-And when data crosses national borders, organisations must carry out Data Protection Impact Assessments (DPIAs) to prove they are handling data properly, which adds layers of paperwork and legal uncertainty.
+And when data crosses national borders, organisations can carry out Data Protection Impact Assessments (DPIAs) to prove they are handling data properly, which adds layers of paperwork and legal uncertainty.
 In short, the technology is moving faster than the regulation can adapt.

 ### Cybersecurity Swiss cheese
 Many of the IoT devices currently used in healthcare were never designed with security in mind.
 They often come with default passwords that are rarely changed, run on outdated operating systems, or lack proper encryption.
 These vulnerabilities make them easy targets for hackers.
 While the Cyber Resilience Act aims to fix this by requiring certain security standards, implementation varies wildly between member states.
 Some take it seriously; others treat it like a box-ticking exercise.
 The result is a patchwork of protection across Europe.